tgrandje/french-cities/README.md

 ## Basic usage

 ### Why french-cities?
-There are already available packages and API meant to be used for basic french cities management.
-For instance, `pynsee` uses the INSEE API to retrieve multiple data (including departement, region, ...). `geopy` can also retrieve cities from their names using the BAN API or the Nominatim geocoding service.
+There are already available packages and APIs meant to be used for basic french cities management.
+For instance, `pynsee` uses the INSEE's API to retrieve multiple data (including departement, region, ...). `geopy` can also retrieve cities from their names using the BAN (Base Adresse Nationale) API or the Nominatim geocoding service.

-The difference is that `french-cities` is primarily meant to perform against whole pandas series.
+The difference is that `french-cities` is primarly meant to perform against whole pandas series/dataframes.
 It should handle better performance than multiple API calls and will optimize the call to each endpoints.

 ### Retrieve departements' codes
 `french-cities` can retrieve departement's codes from postal codes or official